At a Glance - ASA and AAS

-Up until now, sides have been hogging the spotlight (they are really hammy).
+Up until now, sides have been hogging the spotlight (they're really hammy).
 If we give angles the floor for a bit, maybe they'll make some interesting discoveries for us.

 If we have two angles whose sum is strictly less than 180° and we draw them on either side of a segment, we'd have something that looks like this.

 Imagine pointing a laser off of each end at the desired angle.
-There is only one point where these laser lines will intersect.
+There's only one point where these laser lines will intersect.
 In other words, specifying two angles and the length of the line segment between them can give us only one triangle.

 That means we can determine whether two triangles are congruent by knowing two angles and the included side.
 That's called the Angle Side Angle Postulate, abbreviated ASA (or ASAP, which is when we should use it).